MichaelCurrin/mkdocs-quickstart/docs/docs/tutorial/setup-project.md

 - `docs/`
     - `index.md` - Homepage in the `docs` directory (by default).
+- `mkdocs.yml`
-- `mkdocs.yml` - Config at the root.
+    - Config at the root - control appearance and navigation of your site.
+    - See this project's [docs/mkdocs.yml](https://github.com/MichaelCurrin/mkdocs-quickstart/blob/master/docs/mkdocs.yml) file on GitHub.

+Notes on fields for the config:

+- `site_name` - title of your site.
+- `site_description` - used as a description for SEO and you could use it somewhere in your template.
+- `repo_url` - for _Edit on GitHub_ button.

 ### Requirements file